bk0110/reddit-flare-detection/README.md

-# Reddit-flare-detection
+# Reddit-flair-detection
-A web app for detecting reddit post's flair through link as input.
+A web app and classifier for detecting reddit post's flair through link as input.
 ## Requirements:
 * pandas
 * numpy